Newspaper Page Text

 Tight Battle

-The game Xmas Day, contrary t»
+The game Xmas Day, contrary t -

-the thinking of many. will be onc
+the thinking of many, will be one

 of the season's closest battles if